aurimontem/phs/README.md

 =========================

 Here are some guides (and other useful things) for programming and Linux, targeted at physics majors.
 Let us know if you want to contribute to them.
+If it is your first time programming, take a look at README.md in the [Week 1](week_1) directory.

 If you're following along with Programming Help Sessions @ UCSB, take a look at our curriculum for: